// Add the new slick-theme.css if you want the default styling

 1-Heat and cool your home the smart way

 Did you know heating and cooling can make up to 40% of your total energy use?
-Here are some things you can do and still feel comfortable:
+Here are some things you can do to adjust your energy use and still feel comfortable:

 •Only heat and cool the rooms you are using and close all other doors.

-•Try an electric throw for the lounge or home office, or even an old-school hot water bottle.
+•Try an electric throw for the lounge or home office, or even an old-school hot water bottle or heat pack.

-•For effective (though slightly strange looking) DIY window glazing try easy to remove bubble wrap: search ‘bubble wrap double glazing’ for how-to videos online, just keep it away from candles and open flames.
+•For effective (though slightly strange looking) DIY window glazing, try placing easy to remove bubble wrap on top of your windows.
+Search online for videos on ‘bubble wrap double glazing’.
+But be careful to keep it away from candles and open flames!

-•Every degree up or down when it comes to heating or cooling can increase energy use by 5-10%, so if you can:
+•Adjusting your heating or cooling up or down by one degree can increase your energy use by 5-10%, so if you can:

-i.
-In winter set the temperature at 18-20 deg
+• In winter, set the temperature at 18-20 degrees

 2- Stop the air leaks